XRPLF/clio/README.md

 cmake --build . --parallel 8 # or without the number if you feel extra adventurous cd - # to go back to root of rippled
 ```
-5. perform this command at the root directory of rippled
+4. Perform this command at the root directory of rippled
 ```sh
 conan export .
 ```
-this will export a local package `clio-xrpl/1.12.0-b1`.
+this will export a local package `xrpl/1.12.0-b2`.

-6. navigate to clio's root directory and perform
+5. Navigate to clio's root directory and perform
 ```sh
 conan export external/cassandra # export our "custom" cassandra driver package mkdir build && cd build